-Next, you want to ensure you stay on track.
+Next, ensure you stay on track.

 A complete set of formulas and calculations can be found in the full ebook MAKE MORE MONEY AT CRAFT FAIRS.
-They’ll walk you through exactly how to determine stock levels for each craft fair, based on your goals, the event, your average sales per hour and many more variables.
+They’ll walk you through exactly how to determine stock levels for each craft show, based on your goals, the event, your average sales per hour and many more variables.